 Segmentation-Target-Positioning Approach to Business

 This approach of selecting the target audience/target market is basically termed as the STP process (Segmentation-Target-Positioning process).
-According to the STP approach of business Market segmentation is the first step of the marketing campaigns.
+According to the STP approach of business, Market segmentation is the first step of the marketing campaigns.
 Market segmentation refers to the splitting of market and consumer based on their commonalities and homogeneity.
 These commonalities and homogeneity include different factors like geographic factors (location, country, region, and weather), demographic factors (age, family size, gender, etc.), and the attitude of the consumer towards purchasing the product/services, the sensitivity of the consumers towards the product/services price factor.
 Market segmentation involves identifying the TAM (Total available market) for the business and different sub-categories of the consumers.
-Market segmentation allows the business in streamlining its marketing activities and catering to the consumer needs, wants and aspirations with a higher satisfaction rate which in return helps the business to save huge amounts of money and time and marketing efforts of the resources.
-Once the market has been studied carefully the next step is to identify the target market or the target audience for selling the products and the services.
+Market segmentation allows the business to streamlining its marketing activities and catering to the consumer needs, wants, and aspirations with a higher satisfaction rate, which in return helps the business save huge amounts of money and time and marketing efforts of the resources.
+Once the market has been studied carefully, the next step is to identify the target market or the target audience for selling the products and services.

 Targeting helps the marketers to understand and cater to the needs of the consumers and thus helps to design and develop the marketing strategy and tactics in a highly organized manner keeping maximum profit in mind.
 Factors that help in selecting the target market/target audience:

 - Size of the available market and the growth rate of the market.

 - Segment structural attractiveness.